Notes to the English translation of Ordinatio I.3

 Useful text to make the point on illuminationism and on the background of John Duns Scotus.

-More focused on illumination, if you are curious about knowing more, this paper
+More focused on illumination, if you are curious, this paper

 synthesises the concept from Augustine to Scotus´day